Lambayong

 Lambayong, officially the Municipality of Lambayong (Banwa sang Lambayong; Ilocano: Ili ti Lambayong; Inged nu Lambayung, Jawi: ايڠد نولمبايوڠ; Bayan ng Lambayong), is a municipality in the province of Sultan Kudarat, Philippines.
-According to the 2020 census, it has a population of 79,739 people.
+According to the 2024 census, it has a population of 81,288 people.

 Etymology

 Lambayong is named after the lambayong (Ipomoea pes-caprae), the flower-bearing creeper that grows in profusion on wet lands with which the town has plenty.
 The purplish cup-like petals are a sight to behold from a distance as they undulate with the dark waxy-textured green leaves when blown by the wind.

 The word Lambayong/Lambayung in Maguindanaon means purple.

 History

-Area presently under the jurisdiction of Lambayong was transferred from the Province of Cotabato to the Province of Sultan Kudarat on November 22, 1973, by virtue of Presidential Decree No. 341 of President Ferdinand Marcos.
+Area presently under the jurisdiction of Lambayong was transferred from the province of Cotabato to the province of Sultan Kudarat on November 22, 1973, by virtue of Presidential Decree No. 341 of President Ferdinand Marcos.
 It was established as a new municipality named Mariano Marcos in honor of the President's father.

-On October 12, 1988, President Corazon Aquino signed Republic Act No. 6676, renaming the municipality to its current name.
+On October 12, 1988, President Corazon Aquino signed Republic Act No. 6676, officially renaming the municipality to its present name.